protolab/simple-http-client/README.md

 simple-http-client
 ==================

-A lightweight wrapper around Google HTTP Java Client.
-Provides "facade" API to facilitate use of the Google HTTP Client for common tasks.
+Provides the "façade" API for the core parts of the Google HTTP Java Client library.

 Samples
 -------